1

 Your Personal Future

-Here’s what your life looks like in 2050:
+Here’s what your life looks like when this is fully realized:

 Health: Live to 150+ (or forever).
 Your body is programmable software - debug it, upgrade it, back it up.
 Death is optional.
 Most try it once for the experience.